 I’ve been writing since 3rd form, or grade 9 as some refer to it; making up poems and stories as I explored the avenues of imagination.
 In recent times, just prior to blogging, I began to express the inner workings of my mind through analogies and creative writing.
 I would sit up at past midnight in front of my computer and just let the thoughts flow out through my finger tips.

 Emotional strain can result in the best or worst work, dependent on the purpose of a piece.
 Never become emotionally involved in academic or journalist writing.
-However, poetry, persuasion, narratives and creative pieces build off the writers emotion which can result in something beautiful.
-Those long nights of writing or solemn days spent in thought have turn out to now be a blessing to me.
+However, poetry, persuasion, narratives and creative pieces build off the writer’s emotion which can result in something beautiful.
+Those long nights of writing or solemn days spent in thought have turned out to now be a blessing to me.

 God often gives us lessons today that he wants us have when we need them most.
 Ever wonder why the AY law says to “Keep the Morning Watch” and :”Keep a song in my heart”?
 You are storing up coins for a later date, coins you may forget until you need them most.
 It’s OK to lose a dollar in your house/wallet/bag; maybe you’ll find it just when you need it most.